Call our licensed agents toll free 844.855.0163

 Is hail damage covered by home insurance?

-Some insurance companies may have special limits for hail damage, or a special deductible.
+However, some insurance companies may have special limits on hail coverage or a special deductible.
 Read your policy carefully before you buy, especially if you’re in an area with frequent storms.
+If there is damage to more than one part of the house from the same storm, you will only pay the deductible once.
+Home insurance can also cover significant damage caused by unforeseen events like storms, ensuring necessary repairs are addressed promptly.

 How does hail damage insurance work?